Zaman Shah Durrani: Return to Kabul

-Second March to Kandahar and March on Sindh
+Second march to Kandahar and Sindh

 Zaman Shah, now seeing his realm disintegrating, had marched to Peshawar, where he heard the news of his brother, Humayun, with the assistance of the Talpur in Sindh had seized Kandahar.
 He turned from Peshawar to meet him at Kandahar.
-Humayun was betrayed by the Afghans in Kandahar, forcing him to flee again, this time to Sindh, but then attempted to escape to Herat in the domain of his brother Mahmud Shah Durrani, Zaman Shah had captured Humayun with a detachment of horses.
-Zaman Shah had ordered Humayun to be put to death, making sure Kandahar wouldn't be under threat from him once again.
+Humayun was betrayed by the Afghans in Kandahar, forcing him to flee again, this time to Sindh, but then attempted to escape to Herat in the domain of his brother Mahmud Shah.
+Humayun was captured with a detachment of horses and ordered by Zaman Shah to be put to death, making sure Kandahar wouldn't be under threat from him once again.

 Zaman Shah, having been forced to turn his expedition because of the Talpur had marched on Sindh, enraged and with the ideal of reintegrating the province into the Durrani Empire ever since it started to drift off from his father, Timur Shah Durrani's reign.
-When Zaman Shah entered Sindh, he heard the news of his brother, Mahmud Shah Durrani had been marching on Kandahar to cut him off from Afghanistan.
+When Zaman Shah entered Sindh, he heard the news of his brother, Mahmud Shah had been marching on Kandahar to cut him off from Afghanistan.
 Zaman Shah had then spared the Talpur but put under the conditions that they would tribute to the Durrani Empire once again, and confirmed the Talpur chief, Fath Ali Khan.
-With the Talpur's dealt with, he returned to Kandahar to deal with his brother Mahmud Shah Durrani.
+With the Talpur's dealt with, he returned to Kandahar to deal with his brother Mahmud Shah.

 Battle with Mahmud Shah

-Zaman Shah, after dealing with the Talpur had marched back to Kandahar to prevent Mahmud Shah Durrani from seizing Kandahar.
-Mahmud Shah Durrani, having heard the news of his brother returning had set up position in the Siah-band range, remaining there until he heard further news of Zaman Shah's movements.
-Mahmud Shah Durrani had heard his brother, Zaman Shah, was but three marches away from him after leaving Kandahar, as a result he broke up his armies and moved to the plains, meeting Zaman Shah's army at Gurak Village.
-The two armies had fought, with the fight seemingly a close victory for Mahmud Shah Durrani initially, however his men finally gave way, leading to the decisive victory for Zaman Shah.
-Mahmud Shah Durrani had first fled to Farah, Afghanistan, then moving to Herat, where by inciting the Uzbeks to attack had made Mahmud Shah Durrani pardoned by Zaman Shah, allowing Mahmud Shah Durrani to continue his affairs in government.
+Zaman Shah, after dealing with the Talpur had marched back to Kandahar to prevent Mahmud Shah from seizing Kandahar.
+Mahmud Shah, having heard the news of his brother returning had set up position in the Siah-band range, remaining there until he heard further news of Zaman Shah's movements.
+Mahmud Shahhad heard his brother, Zaman Shah, was but three marches away from him after leaving Kandahar, as a result he broke up his armies and moved to the plains, meeting Zaman Shah's army at Gurak Village.
+The two armies had fought, with the fight seemingly a close victory for Mahmud Shah initially, however his men finally gave way, leading to the decisive victory for Zaman Shah.
+Mahmud Shah had first fled to Farah, Afghanistan, then moving to Herat, where by inciting the Uzbeks to attack had made Mahmud Shah pardoned by Zaman Shah, allowing Mahmud Shah to continue his affairs in government.